 FIRST MOVER ADVANTAGE.
 A company that in the early stages offers a product that is 10% better than its competitors can eventually achieve a relative market share of 100 or even 200%, even if the competitors later come up with a better product.
 Larger profits result in one or more of the following: (1) larger reinvestments in products and services, (2) investment in an increasing market share through sales and marketing efforts and / or acquisitions, (3) higher returns to employees, which attracts and retains skills , (4) greater return to shareholders, which can reduce the cost of capital, which facilitates investment and / or acquisitions.
 Over time, 80% of the market is usually supplied by 20% or fewer of the suppliers who generally also become the most profitable.

 MOVIE BUSINESS – WINNER TAKES MOST.
-One of the most dramatic examples of the 80/20 principle concerns movies.
-The author mentions a study of the revenue and lifespan of 300 films released over an 18-month period.
-They found that four films – only 1.3% of the total – pulled in 80% of the ticket revenue; the other 296 films (or 98.7%) pulled in 20% of the total revenue.
+A study of the revenue and lifespan of 300 films released over an 18-month period showed that four films – only 1.3% of the total – pulled in 80% of the ticket revenue; the other 296 films (or 98.7%) pulled in 20% of the total revenue.
 Movies, which are a good example of a free market, practically produce a 80/1 rule, a very clear demonstration of the principle of imbalance.